spotifysongsuggester5/DataScience/README.md

 - Refer back to Song table, filtering by returned index_ids to get artist and song names

-- Build dictionary of filtered artist and song names to send back, along with vizualizations
+- Build dictionary/json-object of filtered artist and song names to send back, along with vizualizations